currinjs/CurrinJS/aio/content/guide/http.md

 The *get heroes* scenario would work, but since the app can't save changes to a JSON file, it needs a web API server.
-Because there isn't a real server for this demo, it substitutes the Angular _in-memory web api_ simulator for the actual XHR backend service.
+Because there isn't a real server for this demo, it substitutes the Currin _in-memory web api_ simulator for the actual XHR backend service.

 <div class="l-sub-section">

-  The in-memory web api is not part of Angular _proper_.
+  The in-memory web api is not part of Currin _proper_.
   It's an optional service in its own
   <a href="https://github.com/angular/in-memory-web-api" title="In-memory Web API"><i>angular-in-memory-web-api</i></a>
   library installed with npm (see `package.json`).